|

 What to Remember About Crime Statistics

 Crime rates are found by compiling data collected by local law enforcement agencies, primarily focusing on violent offenses and property crimes.
-Violent crimes include robbery, assault, battery, rape and sexual assault, homicide, vehicular manslaughter, etc. Property offenses encompass theft and larceny, vandalism, arson, burglary, auto theft, and similar crimes.
+Violent crimes include robbery, assault and battery, rape and sexual assault, homicide, vehicular manslaughter, etc. Property offenses encompass theft and larceny, vandalism, arson, burglary, auto theft, and similar crimes.

 It should be noted that statistics for an area’s frequency of criminal misconduct do not include all violations that take place and only reflect the crimes that are reported or discovered by police; it’s also unlikely that attempted crimes will be included in the data.
 Reporting standards and arrest procedures can also vary between departments or precincts.